-Getting together with your family during the summer should be a lot of fun.
-The summer can be very humid and hot, and it might be tough to stay cool.
+Getting together with your family during the summer can be a lot of fun, but the summer can be very humid and hot, and it might be tough to stay cool.

-Eating delicious frozen treats such as ice cream can help you to cool down.
-You can certainly go out and buy ice cream from the grocery store if you want to.
+Eating delicious frozen treats such as ice cream can help you to cool down, and you can certainly go out and buy ice cream from the grocery store if you want to.

-However, it might be much more fun to make homemade ice cream.
+However, it might be much more fun to make your own homemade ice cream.
 It’s a good way to bond with your kids and the results can be fantastic if you do things right.

-Sometimes people run into issues when making ice cream, though.
+Sometimes people run into issues when making it, though.
 For example, you might find that it isn’t freezing properly.